Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: RELATED WORK

-There is significant of literature regarding GANs and their various applications, however, we are particularly interested in the types of networks that perform transfer.
+There is significant literature regarding GANs and their various applications, however, we are particularly interested in the types of networks that perform domain adaptation/transfer.
 One such work is DiscoGAN~\cite{DiscoGAN}, which discovers mappings between two image domains using unpaired examples from both domains.
-They show that a pair of coupled GANs can discover relationships between styles of handbags and shoes and discover common attributes (such as orientation) between images of cars and human faces, etc. Along similar lines, CycleGAN~\cite{CycleGAN2017} enforces cyclic-consistency to learn one-to-one mapping between domains and show translation from satellite images to maps.
+They show that a pair of coupled GANs can discover relationships between styles of handbags and shoes and discover common attributes (such as orientation) between images of cars and human faces, etc. Along similar lines, CycleGAN~\cite{CycleGAN2017} enforces cyclic-consistency to learn one-to-one mapping between domains and shows translation from satellite images to maps.
 If the two domain have paired information, pix2pix~\cite{pix2pix2016}, can be used to learn the translation from one domain to another.
+The problem of domain adaptation has also been considered in \cite{WulfmeierIROS2017} to improve the performance of free-space estimation under varying illumination conditions.